rkaunismaa/NLP4HTML/express/express-match/README.md

  6) Add the code to hit the db and send back all the users in the exports.user_list method of /controllers/usersController.js

  7) Add a new '

+ ## Wednesday, August 23, 2023

+ 11:50am Rescraped match data and images.
+Loaded into MySQL.
+Working on finessing the users listing page.